hashicorp/otto/website/source/docs/infra/aws.html.md

    network connectivity from the private subnet.
  * A Bastion host launched into the public subnet, so private instances can be accessed via SSH.
- * By default, it also includes a prouduction cluster from the ["Consul" foundation](/docs/foundations/consul.html).
+ * By default, it also includes a production cluster from the ["Consul" foundation](/docs/foundations/consul.html).